-In this article you will discover a selection of must-visit historic buildings that are located within walking distance of Edinburgh’s Old Town, along with descriptions, addresses, and links to detailed review pages.
+In this article, you’ll discover the best attractions that are situated within the boundary of Edinburgh’s Old Town, along with descriptions, addresses, and links to visitor guides.

 There are a lot of reasons why hundreds of thousands of tourists flock to Edinburgh each year.
 For some, it’s the allure of the city’s exciting nightlife and its world-class bars and restaurants.
 Others briefly spin through the city as part of a whistle-stop tour of Scotland, and many more choose to visit over the course of a weekend for a romantic break.

-The grand buildings that existed then are still there in modern-day Edinburgh and a walk up The Royal Mile will take you from Holyrood Palace to Edinburgh Castle by way of John Knox House, St. Giles Cathedral and Canongate Kirk – all buildings that are open to the public.
+The grand buildings that existed then are still there in modern-day Edinburgh, and a walk up the Royal Mile will take you from Holyrood Palace to Edinburgh Castle by way of John Knox House, St. Giles Cathedral, and Canongate Kirk – all of which are open to the public.

 Address: Castlehill, Edinburgh, EH1 2NG